 You can hit Thailand and Malaysia by car or motorcycle pretty easily, enjoying well-signposted, well-paved roads.
 Road conditions in Cambodia, Laos and Myanmar vary, although sealed roads are becoming the norm.
 Indonesia and the Philippines have roads that vary between islands, but most are in need of repair.
 Vietnam’s major highways are in relatively good health.

 If you plan to do any driving, it pays to get an International Driving Permit (IDP) from your local automobile association before you leave your home country; IDPs are inexpensive and valid for one year.
+While you may be able to rent a car with your home licence, it is easier to do so with an IDP.

 Motorcycle and scooter rental firms in Southeast Asia have a reputation for renting out vehicles without asking to see paperwork, but the law generally requires you have an appropriate driving licence.